Proposed are the standards for psychological screening of law enforcement, fire, school police, and public safety personnel applicants.

 - Screening for variants of non-clinical psychological functioning which, although not definitive of psychopathology per se, can be empirically related to relatively poor performance in training and/or subsequent job functions in the law enforcement profession.

-Psychological screenings are conducted by one of two Clinical Psychologists, Dr. Kathy Wellbrock or Dr. Sara Hibbs who are involved in the objective test assessment of the screening procedure.
+Psychological screenings are conducted by one of four Clinical Psychologists, Dr. Kathy Wellbrock, Dr. Sara DeLeon, Dr. Nels Klyver, and Dr. Angelika Robinson, who are involved in the objective test assessment of the screening procedure.
 They are well versed through training and experience, in the construct and interpretation of psychological testing instruments.

 After integrating the test data and clinical interview data, the doctor prepares a written summary of findings and interpretations.
 The summary will state clearly the evidence, if any, of psychopathology suggested by the test battery and corroborated by the clinical interview and will mention the job-related impact of such findings.